To connect caretakers of low-English proficiency patients with quality medical translation options.

 Family members put their own spin on things.
 If they don’t understand, they skip it.
 We use family as a last resort.

-We identified the ad hoc translator as our target user because of their unique position in the patient/doctor dynamic.
-Aside from translation, they provide emotional support and ensure trust for the patient in a way professionals cannot replicate.
+We focused on designing for the ad hoc translator because of their unique position in the patient/doctor dynamic.
+Aside from translation, they provide emotional support and establish trust for the patient in a way professionals cannot replicate.

-From our research, we identified common points of stress for caretakers before, during & after appointments: scheduling, translating, retrieving prescriptions and following up with specialists, and more.
+From our research, we identified major points of stress for caretakers before, during & after appointments: scheduling, translating, retrieving prescriptions, following up with specialists, and more.